JonAFernan/JonAFernan/README.md

 <h1> Hi, I’m Jon </h1>
-🌱 I’m currently learning C# and .net platform.
+🌱 I’m currently learning to programing.
 <h1> About my repos</h1>
 All the developments that I code are for learning or for entertainment.
 Usually, when I finish one I don´t maintain it.
 <!---